Evidence on: Pregnancy at Age 35 and Older

-During the years 2012 to 2015, about 600 women from 42 hospitals in the United Kingdom were randomly assigned (like flipping a coin) to either inducing labor between 39 weeks 0 days and 39 weeks 6 days, or not inducing at 39 weeks and instead waiting up until 41-42 weeks before being induced.
+In 2016, Walker et al. published a randomized, controlled trial in the New England Journal of Medicine (Walker et al. 2016a).
+During the years 2012 to 2015, about 600 pregnant people from 42 hospitals in the U.K. were randomly assigned (like flipping a coin) to either inducing labor between 39 weeks 0 days and 39 weeks 6 days, or not inducing at 39 weeks and instead waiting up until 41-42 weeks before being induced.

-Women could be in the study if they would be 35 years or older on their due date, and were pregnant with a single baby in head-first position.
-Women were not included if they had gestational diabetes or were pregnant with the help of in vitro fertilization from donor eggs.
+People could participate in the study if they would be 35 years or older on their due date, had never given birth to a live baby, and were pregnant with a single baby in head-first position.
+People were not included if they had gestational diabetes or were pregnant with the help of in vitro fertilization from donor eggs.

-The group that that was not induced in the 39th week did not receive any special fetal testing or monitoring before 42 weeks, unless it was the usual practice of the individual physician.
-The researchers did not tell the doctors what type of induction methods women should receive—any inductions were done per hospital protocol.
-Most hospitals tended to use prostaglandin gel to ripen the cervix, followed by Pitocin and artificial breaking of the waters.
+The group that was not induced in the 39th week did not receive any special fetal testing or monitoring before 42 weeks, unless it was the usual practice of the individual physician.
+The researchers did not tell the doctors what type of induction methods participants should receive—any inductions were done per hospital protocol.
+Most hospitals tended to use prostaglandin gel to ripen the cervix, followed by Pitocin® and artificial breaking of the waters.

-Most of the women in the induction group (78%) were actually induced, while only about half the women in the not-induced at 39 weeks group went into labor on their own (46%), while the other half (49%) were induced.
-The most common reasons for induction in the waiting-for-labor group included: reaching 41 weeks, the water breaking before labor at term, reduced fetal movements, and request of the mother.
+Most of the participants in the 39-week induction group (78%) were actually induced; 20% went into spontaneous labor before their induction and a few people had Cesareans.
+About half of participants in the expectant management group went into labor on their own (46%), while the other half (49%) were induced further along in pregnancy or had Cesareans.
+The most common reasons for induction in the expectant management group included: reaching 41 weeks, the water breaking before labor at term, reduced fetal movements, and request of the pregnant person.

 The results?
 There was no difference in Cesarean rates between the induction at 39 weeks group and the not-induced-at-39-weeks groups.
 The Cesarean rates were about 32-33% in both groups, and the rates went up with the mother’s age.
-There was no difference in any complication rates for mothers, including placental abruption, cord prolapse, postpartum hemorrhage, shoulder dystocia, need for blood transfusion, or infections.
-There were also no differences in the mothers’ birth satisfaction scores.
+There was also no significant difference in the rate of vaginal birth with forceps or vacuum, or complication rates for pregnant people, including placental abruption, cord prolapse, postpartum hemorrhage, shoulder dystocia, need for blood transfusion, or infections.
+There were no maternal deaths in either group.
+Both groups had similar birth satisfaction scores.

 As far as the results for babies, there were no deaths or stillbirths in either group.
 There were also no differences between groups in average birth weight, Apgar scores, umbilical cord pH levels, NICU admissions, low blood oxygen, or need for interventions such as tube feeding or oxygen.